To install unsigned drivers, you need to disable driver signature enforcement on Windows 10. Here’s how.

 Method 1 – Use Advanced Startup Options to Disable Driver Signature Enforcement

-The advanced startup options allow you to disable driver signature temporarily. i.e, once you reboot the system next time, the driver signature enforcement will be automatically enabled.
-In general, this method will suffice for most users.
+The advanced startup options allow you to disable driver signature enforcement temporarily. i.e, once you reboot the system next time, the driver signature enforcement will be automatically enabled.
+In general, this method is good enough for most users.

-1. Open Settings app and go to "Update and Security -> Recovery" and click on the "Restart now" button under "Advanced Startup" section.
+1. Open the Settings app and go to the “Update and Security -> Recovery” page.
+Click on the “Restart now” button under the “Advanced Startup” section.

 2. Your system will automatically restart.
 In the options screen, select “Troubleshoot -> Advanced Options”.

 3. Click on the “See more recovery options” link.

 4. Select the “Start-up settings” option.